 Does travel insurance cover snorkeling and scuba diving?

 There are various types of travel insurance.
 For instance, cancellation or trip delay insurance only applies if you had to pay an unexpected expense due to your trip being cancelled or delayed.
 Some insurance only covers for damaged or lost luggage while you were traveling.
-This is really useful if you brought along expensive gear like a camera, laptop, or other electronics.
+This is really useful if you brought along expensive scuba and snorkel gear like a camera, laptop, or BCD, or a prescription mask.

 What you’re specifically interested in is the medical coverage of your travel insurance.
 Most travel insurance will cover general medical expenses, however not all of them specifically cover snorkeling or scuba diving as mentioned above.
 Many insurance providers consider them to be a type of “extreme sport” that is specifically excluded from coverage if you read the fineprint.